-You might need a building consent for minor residential works where your planned alterations are to walls or plumbing within your house or property.
+You might need a building consent for minor residential works where your planned alterations are to walls or plumbing within your building.

-In some cases work may be exempt from the need to obtain a building consent.
-Schedule 1 of the Building Act 2004 lists work that is exempt.
+In some cases, work may be exempt from the need to obtain a building consent.
+Schedule 1 of the Building Act 2004 lists building work that is exempt.

-Building work in connection with an internal wall does not require a building consent unless the wall is:
+Building work in connection with an internal wall in any existing building does not require a building consent unless the wall is either:

-Plumbing work that can be carried out without building consent is outlined in Schedule 1 exemption 32 - 39(external link).
+Plumbing work that can be carried out by a person authorised under Plumbers, Gasfitters and Drainlayers Act 2006 without building consent is outlined in Schedule 1 exemption 32 - 38(external link).

 Please note: The definition of minor is at the discretion of the Council.

 To apply for a building consent for minor internal residential building alterations, complete the following application form and check sheet:

 You can also apply for discretionary exemption decision from the Council for other building work on a case-by-case basis.
 This building work must meet the test that it's likely to be built in accordance with the building code but if it wasn’t it wouldn’t pose a threat to people or property.

 Please note: In some cases a building consent may not be needed but a resource consent may be a requirement.
 If you are not sure whether you need a building consent or a resource consent, contact the Council on 03 941 8999 to discuss with a duty building consent officer or duty planner.

 Please note: Fixed fees and minimum application fees do not always cover all of the consent related costs of an application.